junioralive/spycli-api/README.md

 ---
-title: Flask
+title: SPY-CLI API
-description: A popular minimal server framework for Python
+description: A backend for the spy-cli.
 tags:
   - python
   - flask
 ---

-# Python Flask Example
+# ONE CLICK HOST

-This is a [Flask](https://flask.palletsprojects.com/en/1.1.x/) app that serves a simple JSON response.
+This is a API that serves a backend for SPY-CLI.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/zUcpux)

-## ✨ Features

-- Python
-- Flask

 ## 💁‍♀️ How to use